wheresmyjetpack/old-scrapeo/README.md

 * Provide multiple arguments to find meta tags by name using multiple instances of the `--meta` option
 * Connection errors now provide more human-readable information
 * Bugfix for URL's with UTF-8 encoded characters
+#### 1.1.2
+* Added the --allmeta option to get the content from every self-closing meta tag in the document
+* Made output from meta commands more readable by using indentation